A Dystopian High School Musical Foresaw The College Admissions Scandal

 A new musical explores life in high school in a way that's eerily familiar.
 It's called Ranked, and it's set in a dystopian world where your class rank — determined by grades and test scores — governs everything from where you sit to what your future holds.

 There's a mean girl, ranked No. 1; a student who refreshingly doesn't care about rank; and a student on the edge who's under immense pressure to improve their standing.
 Really, all the characters are under immense pressure.
 It's a major theme throughout.
-And at the end of act one, there's a major plot twist: It turns out, one of the main character's parents are paying to inflate their child's grade — and the student had no idea.
+And at the end of Act 1, there's a major plot twist: It turns out, one of the main character's parents is paying to inflate a child's grade — and the student had no idea.

 "We're literally watching our story that we wrote play out in the national news," says Kyle Holmes, a theater teacher at Granite Bay High School in Granite Bay, Calif.